Caprichthys: Description

 Caprichthys has a short, round body which is deep and has a nearly hexagonal cross section with ridges on the midline of the back and belly and two ridges, an upper and a lower one, on the flanks.
 There is sometimes a small flattened spine above each eye.
 The head is moderately small with a straight dorsal profile.
 The eyes are small and are set high on the head.
 The small mouth is set at the end of the snout and has fleshy lips and long curved teeth, each jaw having one row of teeth.
 The body is encased in a stiff carapace consisting of large, hexagonal scales, each plate being sculpted with fine tubercles which join the scales together.
 There are no or very few isolated large scales on the caudal peduncle.
 There is a single dorsal fin, with 12 or 13 soft rays, located far back on the body and has a short base.
 The anal fin is opposite the dorsal fin and has 12 soft rays.
 The caudal fin is rounded and the small fan-like pectoral fins contain 12 soft rays.
 The colour of the males is creamy white to yellowish tan with thick dark sinuous horizontal lines and spots on the back, belly and caudal peduncle.
 The females have a yellowish tan to creamy white overall colour with very small black spots along the ridges on the flanks close to the bases of the spines.

 The rigid boxfish has a maximum published total length of 11 cm.

 Distribution and habitat

-Caprichthys is endemic to southwestern Australia where itis found in the western part of the Great Australian Bight off the east of Evans Island west around the southwestern coast of Western Australia north to Kalbarri.
+Caprichthys is endemic to southwestern Australia where it is found in the western part of the Great Australian Bight off the east of Evans Island west around the southwestern coast of Western Australia north to Kalbarri.
 It is found on offshore reefs and areas of softer sediments, at depths between 40 and 200 m.
 Individuals collected form tide pools in southern Western Australia are presumed to have been stranded during storms.